spaceguybob/apx/README.md

 > Please consider to keep the project name as `apx` to avoid confusion for users.

-To use with another distro, you can compile the distro and copy the files to the needed paths
+To use with another distro, you can compile the to distro using ``go`` and copy the files to the needed paths

 `/usr/lib/apx/distrobox*` for the distrbox binaries that apx expects.